There are a lot of resources and supplements for the MBE portion of the bar exam these days.

 - Flashcard tool… so that you can come back to the visual aids you’ve bookmarked and retain the concepts

-- 1,375+ recent licensed MBE questions in an up-to-date format.
-They’ve also formulated the questions to give you the closest simulation to the real thing… so that you won’t come out of the bar exam dazed and wondering why the questions looked so unfamiliar
+- The most recent licensed MBE questions.
+They’ve also got simulated questions in an up-to-date format to give you the closest simulation to the real thing… so that you won’t come out of the bar exam dazed and wondering why the questions looked so unfamiliar

 (There are major features and additional teaching tools in the works to help you learn even better.
 I can’t talk about them just yet!)